Hattie Lloyd 02/12/22

 Bocca Di Lupo | Soho

 It’s a stylish regional Italian restaurant, courtesy of Jacob Kenedy (previously at much-loved Moro).
-Food wise, the focus is authentic, regional cooking, which you can either enjoy together as a table or individually thanks to most being offered in both small and large portion sizes.
+The focus is authentic, regional cooking, which you can either enjoy together as a table or individually thanks to most being offered in both small and large portion sizes.
 They also boast a BYO truffle menu, where the chefs will clean and slice your truffles before serving them to you in one of three select dishes.

 Details: 12 Archer Street, Soho, W1D 7BB | Book table